Frequently Asked Questions

 Both SYHA and PfP have a reputation for great customer services.
 The RSH has awarded PfP a C1 grading of the Consumer Standards, and SYHA has consistently achieved good Tenant Satisfaction Measures results.
 We believe that this is a solid foundation to further improve and enhance customer service.

-Customer services would still be provided through SYHA’s Rockingham Street office, which would remain open to customers.
+Customer services will still be provided through SYHA’s Rockingham Street office, which will remain open to customers.

 SYHA offers a range of care, health and wellbeing support, which we call our LiveWell services.
 This includes employment services, support for people living with mental health conditions, and homes and support for people experiencing homelessness.

-How would customers influence the way the new organisation operates?
+How will customers influence the way the new organisation operates?

 We want to hear what you think, what’s important to you, and how we can improve our services.
-Our commitment to customer engagement remains a priority if the partnership goes ahead.
-We would work with our current customer groups to make sure that your voice continues to be heard.
+Our commitment to customer engagement remains a priority, and we will work with our current customer groups to make sure that your voice continues to be heard.

 PfP is also committed to ensuring that customers can shape and improve services, and has a variety of opportunities for people to get involved across PfP.

-Partnership: The partnership would involve SYHA becoming a subsidiary of Places for People group.
+Partnership: The partnership involves SYHA becoming a subsidiary of Places for People group.

 Consultation: An opportunity to share your feedback and ask questions.